SpencerWhitehead7/SpencerWhitehead7.github.io/README.md

 ## Future Plans

-I plan to keep it updated with my new work, but that's about it.
+I might refactor the banner animation to use request animation frame instead of a chaos of delicately timed callbacks and I plan to keep it updated with my new work, but that's about it.